Canada

 Mark Carney is elected by the members of the Canadian Liberal Party as the new leader of the force and of the government, but it is expected that he will call an early election

 BarcelonaA banker with no political experience, but who has headed two central banks, Canada and England, has been chosen to replace Justin Trudeau as Prime Minister of Canada.
-It will be this man, Mark Carney, who will now have to negotiate with Donald Trump in the open trade war between the two countries, at least until the early elections are held, which he himself is expected to call at the end of the month.
+It will be that man, Mark Carney, who will now have to negotiate with the President of the United States, Donald Trump, in the open trade war between the two countries.
+At least until the early elections are held, which he himself is expected to call at the end of the month.
 After more than nine years in power, Trudeau is leaving office by his own decision and passing the baton to a outsider politics, at one of the most turbulent times in international politics.

 Cargando